 - 2 tablespoons balsamic vinegar Add to list

 - 4 tablespoons Marsala wine or sherry Add to list

-- 1 to 2 tablespoons rice flour to thicken (if stew is too runny) Add to list
+- 1 to 2 tablespoons rice flour (optional) Add to list

 - 1 1/2 cups frozen green peas, defrosted (optional) Add to list

 - Paprika, for sprinkling (optional) Add to list